Mihaiii/TimeStampBuddy/README.md

 - **COLLECT_CRON_INTERVAL_SEC** – The interval (in seconds) for calling X (Twitter) to gather the latest messages mentioning the bot user (e.g., TimeStampBuddy).
   > *Note: Be mindful of Twitter's rate limits:* [X API Rate Limits](https://developer.x.com/en/docs/x-api/rate-limits).

-- **PROCESSOR_INTERVAL_SEC** – The wait time (in seconds) for the message processor (the service that fetches timestamps based on Twitter messages) when no messages are available to process.
+- **PROCESSOR_IDLE_INTERVAL_SEC** – The wait time (in seconds) for the message processor (the service that fetches timestamps based on Twitter messages) when no messages are available to process.

+- **PROCESSOR_ACTIVE_INTERVAL_SEC** – The wait time (in seconds) for the message processor (the service that fetches timestamps based on Twitter messages) when messages are available to process.
+Note that the interval applies between batches of messages, where each batch can contain a maximum number of messages equal to the value of MAX_PARALLEL_MESSAGES.
+When setting the value for this variable, consider Gemini's RPM (requests per minute) rate limits.

 - **MAX_PARALLEL_MESSAGES** – The maximum number of messages that can be processed simultaneously.